trade-tariff/trade-tariff-api-docs/source/the-commodities-api.html.md

 ![Schematic showing if measures apply to a given country](/images/geo.png)

-The rules are, for a given geographical area ID (2-digit country):

-- is the measure applied direct to the a single country?
-If so, then the measure is relevant, if not then it is not relevant
-- is the measure applied to a geographical area group code with member countries?
-If so, then:
-  - is the import country included in that group?
-      - if it is not included, then the measure is not relevant
-      - if it is included, then:
-          - is the import country excluded from the measure?
-              - if so, then the measure is not relevant
-              - if not, then the measure is relevant

-**So how is this represented in data?**
+**How is this represented in data?**

 Let's look at an example commodity code ([0103911000](https://www.trade-tariff.service.gov.uk/uk/api/commodities/0103911000) - domestic swine species).
 Imagine we are importing domestic swine from a European Union member state, such as Belgium.

-The image below shows the import controls in place on this commodity:
+From the data below you can see the import controls for this commodity:

 - an **organic control** on imports from all countries except EU and certain other European countries
 - a **veterinary control** on imports from all countries except Ireland